kalepail/stellar-quest-bounties/bounties/level-1/claimable_balances_account_viewer.md

 - The hunter should provide a link to the Pull Request containing the solution.

 #### Submission Procedure
-- The hunter submits a pull request to account-viewer-2
+- The hunter submits a pull request to the `account-viewer-2` repository.
 - When the Pull Request is merged only then is the bounty completed.
 - Any issues they need to be aware of?
 - Any third parties they need to communicate with?